-Such imported IP prefix routes are imported to VRFs and are installed as VRF routes, with the VXLAN tunnel having L3-VNI as the outgoing port and remote PE-GW-MAC as the destination MAC within the inner payload L2 header.
+Such imported IP prefix routes are imported to VRFs and are installed as VRF routes, with the VxLAN tunnel having L3-VNI as the outgoing port and remote PE-GW-MAC as the destination MAC within the inner payload L2 header.

 - The Layer 3 routing traffic that is originated on a particular VRF is terminated on the ingress PE gateway.
-As part of the L3 routing within the tenant VRF on the Ingress PE, the L3 packet is carried over the VXLAN tunnel to the egress PE by means of L3-VNI.
+As part of the L3 routing within the tenant VRF on the Ingress PE, the L3 packet is carried over the VxLAN tunnel to the egress PE by means of L3-VNI.
 The payload packet (L3) is always marked with the egress PE as the next hop. - When the packet arrives at the egress PE, the outer header L3-VNI is used as an identifier to the tenant VRF, and the inner packet gets routed within this tenant VRF context. - Because routing takes place on both the ingress and egress PE, this routing is also termed "symmetric routing."

-The following figure illustrates this topology.
+The Layer 3 VNI on a single VTEP figure below illustrates this topology.